Jfri3ss/Swift-Code/README.md

    - Features:
      - Loops through the alphabet, replaces the letters in a message and shifts down three letters from the original letter.
      - Encrypts and decrypts messages from a String input.
-   - Caesar's Cipher was made and run in codeCademy!
+   - Caesar's Cipher was made and run in CodeCademy!

 2. **Project Name 2**: Brief description of what the project does and its significance.
    - Features: